A Resource for Harvard's Travelers

 All Hands on Deck

 Of course, some incidents are a matter of being in the wrong place at the wrong time, and the team must be ready at a moment's notice.
-In the past year alone, they've responded to the Ebola virus in West Africa, MERS CoV in South Korea, Zika virus in multiple regions, a political coup and evacuation in Burkina Faso, earthquakes in Nepal, Myanmar, and Ecuador, and terrorist attacks in Brussels, Paris, Mali, Istanbul, Jakarta, and Burkina Faso, to name a few.
-At least one Harvard affiliate—and in several cases, multiple affiliates—were registered and known to be in each of those regions or to be resuming activities in those regions, and it's the team's job, along with the IEMT, to manage each incident response.
+Over the past few years, they've responded to the Ebola virus in West Africa, MERS CoV in South Korea, Zika virus in multiple regions, a political coup and evacuation in Burkina Faso, earthquakes in Mexico, Nepal, Myanmar, and Ecuador, and terrorist attacks in London, Brussels, Paris, Mali, Istanbul, and Jakarta, to name a few.
+At least one Harvard affiliate—and in many cases, multiple affiliates—were registered and known to be in each of those regions or to be resuming activities in those regions, and it's the team's job, along with the IEMT, to manage each incident response.

 "Our door is open and we hope that more people walk through it.
 And we may sound like a broken record, but remember to register your travel before you leave and contact Harvard Travel Assist in an emergency."